 Kimpton Hotel Monaco Salt Lake City, an IHG Hotel This 4-star hotel is just a 10-minute walk from Temple Square, this modern design hotel in Salt Lake City offers in-room spa services and an on-site restaurant.
 Each guest room is equipped with a flat-screen TV, a docking station, and plush bathrobes.

 Kaison’s Condo This apartment is located in Salt Lake City, close to The Tabernacle, Trolley Square, Kaison’s Condo offers free WiFi and air conditioning.
-Featuring free private parking, the apartment is in an area where guests can engage in activities such as hiking, skiing, and fishing.FIND BEST HOTELS IN SALT LAKE CITY
+Featuring free private parking, the apartment is in an area where guests can engage in activities such as hiking, skiing, and fishing.MORE HOTELS IN SALT LAKE CITY

 3. Avenues – Capitol Hill, charming historic areas in Salt Lake city